-Corrective actions for a student who commits an act of bullying of any type may include counseling, behavioral intervention and education, and, if the behavior is severe or pervasive as defined in Education Code 48900, may include suspension or expulsion in accordance with district policies and regulations.
+Corrective actions for a student who commits an act of bullying of any type may include counseling, behavioral intervention and education, and, if the behavior is severe or pervasive as defined in Education Code $\frac{48900}{100}$ , may include suspension or expulsion in accordance with district policies and regulations.

-- (cf. 5138 Conflict Resolution/Peer Mediation) - (cf. 5144 Discipline) - (cf. 5144.1 Suspension and Expulsion/Due Process) - (cf. 5144.2 Suspension and Expulsion/Due Process (Students with Disabilities)) - (cf. 6159.4 Behavioral Interventions for Special Education Students)
+(cf. 5144.2 - Suspension and Expulsion/Due Process (Students with Disabilities))

+(cf. 6159.4 - Behavioral Interventions for Special Education Students)